 2. Dried Apples & Pears

 Have you ever had a crisp dried apple?
-They’re so yummy and crunchy.
+They’re so yummy and crunchy!
 They’re quite addictive really.
 If you’re looking for a lightweight snack, this is it.
 However, finding crisp dried apples may prove a little challenging.
 I’m finding them more often in the stores now than I used to.
-In fact, I’m seeing them regularily at Costco these days.
+In fact, I’m seeing them regularly at Costco these days.